-Those who played more games later in life experienced less decline in thinking skills.
+Those who played more games later in life experienced less decline in thinking skills from age 70 to 79.
 This protective effect was particularly evident in memory function and thinking speed.

 The researchers noted that their findings were just the latest in a line of evidence suggesting a link between engaging in activities throughout life and better thinking ability in old age.